 Buy this book on Amazon India

 Dr. Prajal Sakardande is a well-known professor of history in Goa.
 He has authored this authoritative book on Goan history after 20 years of research.
-It covers Goan history right from the pre-historic times to modern times.
+It covers Goan history right from pre-historic times to modern times.
 A comprehensive book, full of historical facts, most of which are lesser-known as the closer history of the Portuguese era tends to dominate the popular discourse.

 Highly recommended for anyone with a keen interest in Goan history – Ancient, Medieval, and Modern.